If this bill passes, there may be no place for transgender kids in Texas high school sports

 Steroids already banned, with 'safe harbor' exception

-State law already bans steroid use, but it allows a "safe harbor" exception for students using steroids prescribed by a doctor, Garcia, the Democratic senator, said.
+State law already bans steroid use, but it allows a "safe harbor" exception for students using steroids prescribed by a doctor, said Garcia, the Democratic senator.

 The bill would give authorities the power to block kids from playing.
 The board could find that an individual's steroid treatment affects safety or fair play.